| Lori-Ann TessierFIGHTING WITH FRIDA KAHLOShe offered me tequila. I declined,

 and sewed it back on!!!

-They ripped out my beating heart and held it up
+They ripped out my beating heart and held it uplike a trophy for me to see I cried!

-They made me eat my aborted fetus
+They made me eat my aborted fetusshe wailed.

 We pulled hair and scratched faces.
+Bitch!
+She bellowed.

 She hit me with her steel brace,